NealeAust/Work-Day-Scheduler/README.md

 ## Usage

 The Work Day Scheduler has a wide range of uses and benefits.
 Primarily it is a time management tool that helps staff to remain organised and plan their day, and where applicable help manage staff.
-It can avoid double booking of meetings and/or appointments and ensure the staff member does not forget an important event.
+Correct use of the scheduler will avoid double booking of meetings and/or appointments and ensure the staff member does not forget an important event.

 To use the application the user makes an entry and clicks on the save button.
 The entry is subsequently saved into local storage and remains visible on the webpage even upon refresh.
 The automatic colour coding of the time-blocks is a clever feature that has numerous benefits, including minimising the risk of an appointment accidently being set in a timeframe that is in the past.